rnmp/rnmp/src/content/blog/2025/chilly-in-philly.md

 date: 2025-01-30
 ---

-*Disclaimer: I apologize in advance for the lack of narrative coherence, I just had a bunch of cool things I wanted to share.
-I'll be improving and trying out this format going forward.
-*
 January.
 January.
 January.
 Always an odd month for me.
 While most people are working towards their New Year Resolutions, I kinda use it as a “buffering” month.
 I slow down my productivity and try to not have plans.
 So…

 # Games